-Unlike some cities, Terrell isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Terrell are a mix of both white- and blue-collar jobs.
-Overall, Terrell is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Terrell who work in office and administrative support (12.41%), food service (9.49%), and sales jobs (8.26%).
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Terrell is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Terrell is a city of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Terrell who work in sales jobs (12.14%), office and administrative support (11.90%), and food service (9.35%).

-Terrell is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Terrell doesn't have a public transportation system that people use for their commute.

-The citizens of Terrell are slightly less educated than the national average of 21.84% for the average city or town: 14.16% of adults in Terrell have a bachelor's degree or advanced degree
+The percentage of adults in Terrell who are college-educated is close to the national average for all communities of 21.84%: 17.90% of the adults in Terrell have a bachelor's degree or advanced degree.

 Terrell is an extremely ethnically-diverse city.
 The people who call Terrell home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Terrell residents report their race to be White, followed by Black or African-American.
 Terrell also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 28.28% of the city’s residents.
-Important ancestries of people in Terrell include Irish, English, French, and Scottish.
+People of Hispanic or Latino origin account for 27.14% of the city’s residents.
+Important ancestries of people in Terrell include Irish, German, English, French, and Polish.

 The most common language spoken in Terrell is English.
-Other important languages spoken here include Spanish and Korean.
+Other important languages spoken here include Spanish and French.